Hugozys/linux-shell/README.md

 ### STEP3: MAKE
  - In bash, type make and then hit enter.
 You should see five executeable files genreated:
- i.      myShell
+ 1.      myShell
- ii.     parseArgument
+ 2.     parseArgument
- iii.    helloWorld
+ 3.    helloWorld
- iv.     printHelloWorld
+ 4.     printHelloWorld
- v.      kill
+ 5.      kill
  - Open myShell, you should see the following prompt:
  myShell: /home/yz395/ece551/mp_miniproject $